 These students have completed departmental honors through rigorous research on various topics in the disciplines of biblical studies, Christian ministries, or theology.
-Their theses may be found in the Jenks Library.
+Their theses may be found in the Jenks Library and in the Biblical Studies and Christian Ministries Department office suite in MacDonald Hall.

 God’s not an Eagles’ Fan: A Holistic Understanding of the Christian Faith in Sport